yAudit/reports-website/reports/12-2022-RageTrade.md

 Rage Trade provides two vaults, one risk-on and one risk-off, which allow users to deposit into and earn yield.
 The risk-off vault earns yield from lending USDC on Aave and a fraction of the risk-on vault rewards.
 The risk-on vault earns rewards by providing delta neutral liquidity to GMX, hedging the ETH and BTC exposure with short positions on Aave and Uniswap.
 The risk-on vault acts as a junior tranche and borrows from the risk-off vault (senior tranche) to gain leverage.

 The contracts of the Rage Trade [Repo](https://github.com/RageTrade/delta-neutral-gmx-vaults) were reviewed over 3 weeks.
-The code review was performed by 3 residents between December 19, 2022 and January 16, 2023.
+The code review was performed by 3 auditors between December 19, 2022 and January 16, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit [a2107d37b789494454bd4ede7d217d8723474de4](https://github.com/RageTrade/delta-neutral-gmx-vaults/tree/a2107d37b789494454bd4ede7d217d8723474de4) for the Rage Trade repo.

 ## Scope